EstivenPad/EstivenPad/README.md

 ## I'm a Developer!!

-- ⚡ I’m currently learning everything 🤣
+- 📚 I’m currently learning everything 🤣
 - ⚡ I’m looking to collaborate with other content creators
-- ⚡ 2022 Goals: Find a job where i can use my knowledge
+- 📌 2022 Goals: Find a job where i can use my programming knowledges
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 👾 Fun fact: I love videogames and anime / drums

 ### Connect with me: